patfiaux/RELICS/README.md

 # RELICS :sparkles:: Regulatory Element Location Identification  in CRISPR screens

 RELICS uses a generalized linear mixed model (GLMM) to analyze CRISPR regulatory screens.
-Given a set of guides to train on, RELICS identifies regions with high similarity to the positive controls (enhancer-like) and regions which are more similar to negative controls (non-regulatory-like).
+Given a set of guides to train on, RELICS identifies regions with high similarity to the regulatory (enhancer-like) guides and regions which are more similar to non-regulatory (negative controls) guides.

 This work is continously being improved.
 Please ask questions or [post issues](https://github.com/patfiaux/RELICS/issues).